ionos-deploy-now/documentation/content/docs/runtime-configuration.md

 ### Database
 #### Description
-Each `PHP project` is equipped wiht 1 2GB MariaDB.
+Each `PHP project` is equipped with one 2GB MariaDB.
 #### How to edit
-Databases can be managed via phpMyAdmin in the project dahsboard.
+Databases can be managed via phpMyAdmin in the project dashboard.
 How to reference database credentials in `.env` is described under [application configuration](/docs/runtime-configuration/#application-configuration).

-### Cronjobs
+### Cron jobs
 #### Description
 Cron jobs execute recurring tasks, like executing scripts, on your runtime at fixed points in time.
 #### How to edit
-Cron jobs can be defined in the `config.yaml` under `.deploy-now` in your repository.
-More information about cron job syntax can be found [here](ttps://de.ryte.com/wiki/CronJob).
+Cron jobs can be defined in the `config.yaml` under `.deploy-now` for [workflow v1](/docs/git-integration/#v1-projects-created-until-112022) and `.deploy-now/[project-name]` for [workflow v2](docs/git-integration/#v2-projects-created-from-112022) in your repository.
+More information about cron job syntax can be found [here](https://de.ryte.com/wiki/CronJob).
 #### Example
 ```
 runtime: